PFGimenez/poirot/README.md

 ### BNF → ANTLR4

-Make sure the project is built.
-Otherwise, run `dune build` in the `poirot` directory.

-If you have a grammar `test.bnf`, run `poirot/_build/default/examples/bnf2antlr4.exe test.bnf`.
-It will generate the file `test.g4`.
+If you have a grammar `test.bnf`, run `dune exec poirot/examples/bnf2antlr4.exe test.bnf`.
+It will generate the file `test.g4` containing the grammar in ANTLR4 format.
 Its axiom is named `axiom`.

 ## Oracles